 Moved by Leialoha; seconded by Rice.
+Motion passed, with abstention by Miyasaka.

 Miyasaka noted his abstention, as the State of Hawai'i will provide its own comments.

 Regarding the FKWTRT, the Council recommended that NMFS retain the existing TRT scope and focus efforts on improving implementation and monitoring measures under the TRP.